-- 151. Clerking of a schools forum should be seen as more than just writing a note of the meeting.
-A good clerk provides an invaluable link between the members of the schools forum, the chair and the local authority.
-It's a role often undertaken by an employee of the local authority though we would recommend consideration is given to the use of an independent clerk. - 152.
+- 92. Clerking of a schools forum should be seen as more than just writing a note of the meeting.
+A good clerk provides an invaluable link between the members of the schools forum, the Chair and the local authority.
+It's a role often undertaken by an employee of the local authority though we would recommend consideration is given to the use of an independent clerk. - 93.
 Clerks should manage the logistics of the meeting in terms of ensuring dispatch of papers and producing a note from the meeting.
-Meeting notes should be clear enough for non-attendees to get a sense of the discussion as well as clearly indicating the conclusion and action agreed in relation to each agenda item. - 153.
+In considering the style of meeting notes consideration should be given to making them intelligible enough for non-attendees to get a sense of the discussion as well as clearly indicating the conclusion and action agreed in relation to each agenda item.
 Verbatim reports of a schools forum's discussion, however, are unlikely to be very useful.
-Schools forums may consider whether a simple action log should be maintained by the clerk to ensure all action points agreed are followed up. - 154.
-Beyond this a good clerk can: - provide the route by which schools forum members can access further information and coordinate communication to schools forum members outside of the formal meeting cycle
+Schools forums may consider whether a simple action log should be maintained by the clerk to ensure all action points agreed are followed up. - 94.
+Beyond this a good clerk can: - provide the route by which schools forum members can access further information and co-ordinate communication to schools forum members outside of the formal meeting cycle - respond to any queries about the business of the schools forum from headteachers, governors and others who are not on the schools forum themselves - be responsible for ensuring contact details of all members are up to date - maintain the list of members on the schools forum and advise on membership issues in general - assist with the co-ordination of nomination or election processes run by the constituent groups - keep the schools forum website up to date, for example by posting latest minutes and papers

-- respond to any queries about the business of the schools forum from headteachers, governors and others who are not on the schools forum themselves - be responsible for ensuring contact details of all members are up to date - maintain the list of members on the schools forum and advise on membership issues in general - assist with the coordination of nomination or election processes run by the constituent groups - keep the schools forum website up to date, for example by posting latest minutes and papers - monitor, on a regular basis, the schools forum and general schools funding pages on GOV.UK, and arrange for the distribution of any relevant DfE information to schools forum members - if appropriate, provide technical advice in relation to the schools forum regulations and in relation to the operation of a schools forum's local constitution - organise, operate and record any voting activity of the schools forum in line with the provisions of its local constitution - 155.
+- monitor, on a regular basis, the schools forum and general schools funding pages on the GOV.UK website; and arrange for the distribution of any relevant DfE information to schools forum members - if appropriate, provide technical advice in relation to the schools forum regulations and in relation to the operation of a schools forum's local constitution - organise, operate and record any voting activity of the schools forum in line with the provisions of its local constitution - 95.
 Not all of these tasks may be able to be undertaken by the schools forum clerk.
 However, each one is important and there should be arrangements in place to ensure they are discharged adequately.